-Wave Browser has officially reached a major milestone: over from our ocean, rivers, and coastlines through its partnership with 4ocean.
+Wave Browser has officially reached a major milestone: over 100,000 pounds of plastic and trash removed from our ocean, rivers, and coastlines through its partnership with 4ocean.

 This isn’t a projection or estimate.
 It’s verified impact.